ed3899/stori-task/README.md

 Running a docker compose file would have been counterproductive by affecting the speed of development.

 If local testing had been a requirement, then SAM would have been chosen.

+### Why not sending the email?

+Limitation of scope to the task.

+### Why not modularizing the `index.ts`?

+Practicality, this is only a task.
+Putting each resource into its own file is no big deal if later asked.
+If this was a ticket then of course, I'd had put those into their own files and with their own js docs.